 Similarly, Atkinson and Kühne criticize that the concept of a powertype seems artificial and thereby increases the complexity of a model, while compromising its comprehensibility.
-Therefore, they suggest a conception they call "deep instantiation" [AtKüO7].
+Therefore, they suggest a conception they call "deep instantiation" [AtKü07].
 "Deep" refers to the possibility to define that a concept is supposed to be instantiated "deeper" in an instantiation hierarchy.
-It is based on a construct they call "clabject": "... we refer to such constructs as clabjects (class and object) and represent them using a combination of notational conventions from UML classes and objects." ([AtKüO7], p.
+It is based on a construct they call "clabject": "... we refer to such constructs as clabjects (class and object) and represent them using a combination of notational conventions from UML classes and objects." ([AtKü07], p.
 10).
 A clabject can be specified using "fields" that either represent a meta type attribute - which is supposed to be instantiated and initialized on the type level - or a feature of instance of the type.
 These two meanings of a field are differentiated through so called "potencies".
-A potency indicates the number of instantiations of the corresponding meta types - and its instances respectively - to be taken before the field itself my be instantiated.
-A potency of 1 applies to the meta type attribute applies only on one level further down the instantiation chain.
+A potency indicates the number of instantiations of the corresponding meta types - and its instances respectively - to be taken before the field itself may be instantiated.
+A potency of 1 applies to the meta type attributes that are supposed to be instantiated on the type level.
+A potency of 2 means that the attribute applies only on one level further down the instantiation chain.
 A potency of 0 can be assigned to a (meta) type in order to mark it as abstract.
 The concept of a clabject is illustrated in Figure 8.
 The potency values - printed in red - that are assigned to two fields of the clabject "TV-Set" are supposed to be instantiated only on the instance level.